Quandoc Conservation Area

 Trail Map Trails: 2.5 miles Rating: ★★★☆☆

-The trails here started as the yellow blazed loop and expanded in Summer 2021 to include the new Orange Trail.
-There appear to be a couple other unblazed trails particularly near the lower end of the yellow loop which can make navigating a bit confusing.
+The trails here started as the yellow blazed loop and expanded in Summer 2021 to include the new Orange Trail and again in late 2022 to include the blue trail.
+There appear to be a couple other unblazed trails particularly near the lower end of the yellow loop which can make navigating those parts a bit confusing.

 I started off on the yellow trail to the left of the trailhead kiosk, but switched to the new orange trail at its crossing point just over small feeder stream for Quandoc Brook.
 The orange trail then follows this stream for a bit before turning uphill.
 While beautiful I’d imagine some would find the footing tricky crossing and recrossing the brook here and it likely can be pretty buggy in spring.
 I was amazed at the stonewalls crossing even this area.